-This license exemption framework also covers solar power purchase agreements and community energy projects that are limited to a single site.
+This licence exemption framework also covers solar power purchase agreements and community energy projects that are limited to a single site.

 Establishment of a new exemption register

 Under the changes to the General Exemption Order, the commission is establishing a new register for exempt activities.
 Many exempt electricity generators, suppliers, distributors and sellers will need to provide the details of their activities on the register.
 You can read about the licensing exemption categories and who needs to register.
 Anyone that fits within the registration exemption categories will need to register by 1 April 2018.